 The call is similar to that of the Brown Thrasher, which is usually louder and more emphatic (Sep, NJ).

-The Lincoln's Sparrow chip sounds close to the Fox Sparrow.
-This is a call not often heard in migration in my experience (Oct, PA)
+The Lincoln's Sparrow chip sounds close to the Fox Sparrow, but is perhaps a little softer; it is not as often heard in migration, in my experience (Oct, PA)

-The Dark-eyed Junco call sounds like two stones being hit together and is very similar to the chip note of the Black-throated Blue Warbler (Nov, PA)
+The Dark-eyed Junco call is another call that sounds like two stones being hit together; it is very similar to the chip note of the Black-throated Blue Warbler (Nov, PA)

 Black-throated Blue Warbler (May, PA).